 For foreign accent elimination, it may be a shot in the dark if you just wait for it to happen naturally.
 That being said, Lingopie offers you an entertaining, bottomless bank of realistic voice clips for you to imitate.
-So you can take the free online course and the realism of a riveting murder plot, while still staying clear of sounding like a TV anchor.
+So you can take the online course and the realism of a riveting murder plot, while still staying clear of sounding like a TV anchor.

 Accent Reduction Techniques for the Solo Learner